You and Your Health Care Team

 - Urine test.

-- Blood work – to test for anemia (low iron), to determine your blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as the German measles (rubella), hepatitis B, syphilis, and HIV.
+- Blood work – to test for such things as anemia (low iron), to determine your blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as the German measles (rubella), hepatitis B, syphilis, and HIV.

 - Advice on immunizations.